Hadeweka/Hadeweka/README.md

 ### About me

-I am working as a scientist in the field of theoretical and numerical physics, with focus on particle simulations.
+I am working as a scientist in the field of theoretical and numerical physics, with focus on particle simulations and plasma physics.

 Independent of work, my fields of interest are:
 * Game design and development